openstack/openstack-manuals/doc/contributor-guide/source/team-structure.rst

 The current list of docs cores for openstack-manuals, openstackdocstheme, and openstack-doc-tools repositories can be found at https://review.openstack.org/#/admin/groups/30,members.
-The docs-specs, security-doc, training-guides, and training-labs repositories have separate core teams.
+The api-site, docs-specs, security-doc, training-guides, and training-labs repositories have separate core teams.

 The cross-project liaisons (CPLs) assist with subject matter questions,